UBrau/SPARpipe/README.md

 2. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
 3. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
-In case the project is distributed over several 'batches', they will be combined.
+In case the project is distributed over several 'batches' (e.g. re-using barcodes andrun in different lanes), they will be combined.
    Events and samples are checked against the provided templates.
 4. Perform normalization of raw PSI with `4_normalize.R` (currently, only plate normalization and weighthed plate normalization are implemented) to get dPSI and SSMD scores.
    This step can also be performed on raw PSI data from other sources, as long as a suitable